 Lancaster Castle is open daily for guided tours, special events and group bookings.
 Visitors can enjoy the courtyard spaces, external views of the historic building, two small exhibition spaces, and the giftshop without charge, but public access to the interiors of the castle buildings is by guided tour only.

 You can contact us on 01524 64998 if you have any special requests or need any information you can’t see on this website.

-We’re sorry but dogs are not allowed inside the castle, assistance dogs are the exception to this rule.
+We’re sorry but dogs are not allowed inside the castle.
+Assistance dogs are the only exception to this rule.

 We are open 7 days a week (except over the Christmas/ New Year period) from 9.30am to 5.00pm, with guided tours running throughout the day.

 In winter tours normally operate from 10.30am to 3.15pm on weekdays and between 10.00am and 4.00pm on weekends.
 Tour times do however vary and are subject to change.